 Women's Adventure Film Tour 2026

-Join us for another showing with completely different films at Cinemapolis in Downtown Ithaca on Thursday, March 12th, 2026 from 6pm-9pm.
+Join us for another showing with Cinemapolis in Downtown Ithaca on Thursday, March 12th, 2026 from 6pm-9pm.

 Between films, you'll hear awesome adventure stories from local storytellers and there will be an opportunity to win some outdoor gear during intermission.